gxvr/Bizplus-Enterprise-v.01/README.md

 ## Checklist
 - SPA Approach - Since we want to achieve look and feel of native app, content must be generated dynamically on the existing page itself.
-Angularjs/Vuejs are great on this type of approach.
+Angularjs/Vuejs are great on this type of approach

 - Follow Microsoft Desktop Design Guidelines >>> https://docs.microsoft.com/en-us/windows/win32/uxguide/guidelines for Windows

-- Browser Caching (lot of it..I guess)
+- Optimizization ~ Browser Caching & Code bundling (lot of it..I guess)

 - Smooth animations (Transitions, Button clicks, Awaiting time etc.) to match that of native desktop application